alternet/alternet.ml/scanner/src/site/markdown/scanner.md

 ## Usage

-A scanner can read characters from an input stream under conditions.
+A scanner can read characters (Unicode codepoints) from an input stream under conditions.

+Alternet Scanner is a low level API, you might consider [Alternet Parsing](../parsing/parsing.html) for advanced features (parsing expression grammar framework and abstract syntax tree builder).

-Convenient methods are available for testing for example whether the next content is a number or not, for reading characters, strings and numbers.
+Convenient methods are available in Alternet Scanner for testing for example whether the next content is a number or not, for reading characters, strings and numbers, pick a value from a set of possible strings or Enum values, and even pick the next character if it belongs to a range of characters (possibly built with union and exclusions of other ranges).

 Additional classes can help to read an object under constraints, for example "get the next number that has less than 5 digits", or the next number that fit in a